Outridair/Tetris/README.md

 ## Introduction

 Some basic game programming to get myself familiar with how this works.
+Simulates the original tetris game.

 ## Setup

-Using CLion from Jetbrains. on MacOS Sequoia
+Using CLion from Jetbrains. on MacOS Sequoia.

 `brew install sdl2`
 `brew install sdl2_ttf`

-## Initial Run
+`brew install sdl2_image`
-TODO
+`brew install sdl2_mixer`

 ## Disclaimer